codebar/manual/_posts/2015-02-05-organiser-guide.md

 ### At the event

 Check in people through the workshop admin page as they come and hand them out their name tag.
-This will enable you to track demand, enforce the Codebar attendance policy and also put people in groups before the workshop kicks off.
+This will enable you to track demand, enforce the codebar attendance policy and also put people in groups before the workshop kicks off.
 The coaches will also only start appearing in the [coach ranking](http://codebar.io/coaches) after their attendance is confirmed.

 Make sure the WiFi details are displayed in a prominent place.